-Shulman & Hill represents victims of personal injuries in all five boroughs of New York City, New York state, and New Jersey.
-Call (555) 555-5555 to learn more about our services and how we may help you seek compensation based on your injuries.
+Shulman & Hill represents victims of personal injuries in all five boroughs of New York City and New York state.
+Call (866) 880-0645 to learn more about our services and how we may help you seek compensation based on your injuries.

 A deposition is an interview with a key player in a personal injury case.
 The interview often takes place in a law office conference room or similar venue.
 It is under oath, meaning the witness must swear to tell the truth.

 After the witness takes the oath, the plaintiff’s and defendant’s attorneys can ask questions and obtain answers.
 A court reporter is present to transcribe the answers.

 When a witness answers written questions under oath, these are interrogatories.
 Lawyers often use both interrogatories and depositions to gather information from those involved in a personal injury accident.

 It depends on the case whether you may need to give a deposition.
 Victims, defendants, and witnesses all commonly participate in depositions in personal injury cases.
 If you suffered injuries in a personal injury accident and the case does not settle before the discovery phase, the defendant’s lawyer may demand that you answer questions.

 If your attorney or the defendant’s lawyer wants you to give a deposition, your attorney will discuss this with you.
 They may provide tips and guidance about preparing and what to expect.
 This should set you at ease if you are worried about deposition day.